adolgert/Glissa.jl/docs/src/bsplines.md

 As a mental check, can a single interval have a B-spline?
 It has no knots.
 We see that a B-spline, in this case, is well-defined because there is a solution to $0=b-d$, by setting $b$ boundary conditions at the left-hand side $x_l$ and right-hand side $x_r$.
 For the case of degree 2, there are three ways to do this.
 1. Set $f(x_l)=0$, $f'(x_l)=0$.
 2. Set $f(x_l)=0$ and $f(x_r)=0$.
 3. Set $f(x_r)=0$ and $f'(x_r)=0$.
 It turns out that *every* interval has $d+1$ splines defined that are nonzero on that interval, no matter what the boundary conditions are.

+## How to count B-splines with multiplicity

+I'm wondering how to write an algorithm for B-splines that uses multiplicity instead of creating an axis that has repeated values where there are knots.
+When there is an axis, the answer is simple.
+If there $k+1$ points on the axis, then there are $k+1-m$ B-splines.
+The $i$-th B-spline is at axis point $\tau_i$.
+It's straightforward, but this changes when using multiplicity.

+The count of axis points is related to the cumulative multiplicity.

+$M_i = \sum_{j=1}^i m_i$

+The $i$-th B-spline can be written in terms of multiplicity if we think of it as having $i-1$ cumulative multiplicity to the left of it.
+If we are looking at interval $j$, then $M_j$ is the total number of axis points to the left.
+That means the last B-spline to cover this interval is $M_j$ and the first B-spline to cover it will be $M_j-m + 1$, where $m$ is the order.

 ## Calculating B-splines

 We don't calculate the polynomial representation of B-splines.
 We don't need to, because there are nifty functions that evaluate B-splines without calculating their polynomial constants.
 Want to derive those here?
 No, you can suffer through Schumaker's *Spline Functions: Basic Theory.* It's a rite of passage?